Over 3 million pictures framed

 Of course, high-end equipment helps.
 So, each of our Cassese® Mach 4 machines can pin 3,360 frame corners per hour and its Smart Wedge Drive System™ ensures perfect corner alignment.
 Its powerful clamps, exerting over 100kg of pressure help to secure the frame in place throughout the process to allow the pins to be fired accurately into position.

-Our swiss engineered GUNNAR® mount cutters offer computer controlled precision that translates into award winning quality and speed.
+Our swiss engineered GUNNAR® mount cutters offer computer-controlled precision, resulting in award-winning quality and speed.

-Each mount is cut from a high quality board that meets strict conservation standards set by the Fine Art Trade Guild.
+Each mount is cut from a high-quality board that meets strict conservation standards set by the Fine Art Trade Guild.
 Our boards have a higher micron rating than most.
-That means when you look at your mounts, you'll be struck by their quality.
-And, once cut, our white core mounts stay white.
-The bevels will not discolour over time.
+So when you look at your mounts, you'll be struck by their quality.
+And, once cut, our white core mounts stay white - the bevels will not discolour over time.

-These materials are inspected by our specialist mount cutters before being positioned on our vacuum cutting machines.
-These computerised mount cutters are the fastest in the world, and have allow us to cut right to the edge of each board.
-This means we can cut larger mounts than other framers.
+Our specialist mount cutters inspect these materials before being positioned on our vacuum cutting machines.
+These computerised mount cutters are the fastest anywhere and allow us to cut right to the edge of each board - increasing the maximum size we can cut.

-We use clever packaging that's been designed in-house to protect materials like glass during its journey from us to you.
+We use clever packaging designed in-house to protect materials like glass during its journey from us to you.

 Our packaging has been extensively refined over 15 years.
 Frames are now suspended in a smart box that incorporates a car style crumple-zone designed to absorb shocks during transit.

-Packaging of course is only part of the equation.
-Couriers are responsible for making sure that your package arrives safe and sound.
-Parcelforce have a highly regarded reputation for providing truly exceptional service for leading brands, including the world famous Hamleys of London and Harrods.
+Packaging, of course, is only part of the equation.
+Carriers are responsible for making sure that your package arrives safe and sound.
+We select shipping partners with highly regarded reputations - providing exceptional service for other leading brands, including the world-famous Hamleys of London and Harrods.